What is a Community Garden?

 What makes Crowley Station Community Garden Unique?

 Crowley Station is the most centrally located community garden in the downtown neighborhoods of Madison, Wisconsin.
-The garden is a collection of 20 raised beds on top of the concrete platform that surrounds city well #17.
+The garden is a collection of 20 raised beds on top of the concrete platform that surrounds Madison Water Utility well #17.
 The space also serves as a meeting place and social center for the First Settlement neighborhood.
-Our beds are smaller than many Madison Community Gardens which makes it the perfect location for new gardeners and busy downtowners.
+Our beds are smaller than many Madison community gardens which makes it the perfect location for new gardeners and busy downtowners.

 The construction of the garden was made possible by a generous grant from Madison Water Utility in the spring of 2014.